Essam Yousef: Upbringing

 Essam Youssef was born into a family with rich literary background.
 His father Abdul-Tawab Yossef came to be known as “The Pioneer of Children’s Literature and Culture in the Arab World” for writing over 1,000 books for children.
-His mother Notaila Ibrahim Rashid (Mama Loubna) was the former 45 year editor-in-chief of Samir Magazine and Crescent Books for Children.
+His mother Notaila Rashed (Mama Loubna) was the former 45 year editor-in-chief of Samir Magazine and Crescent Books for Children.